salsayed7/cnn-vehicle-recognition/README.md

 - Install `Anaconda` from <a href="https://www.anaconda.com/download" target="_blank">here</a>
 - Open `JupyterLab` from `Anaconda Navigator` or from Terminal/Powershell using "jupyter lab" in the target directory.
 - Download Models from <a href="https://drive.google.com/drive/folders/1pA-49Ci3gXO6-iylLxPuWhSAZMx5BANQ?usp=sharing" target="_blank">here</a>
+- Download Videos used from <a href="https://drive.google.com/drive/folders/1pA-49Ci3gXO6-iylLxPuWhSAZMx5BANQ?usp=sharing" target="_blank">here</a>
+- Put downloaded content in the same folder as the project after cloning
+- Open `MainCode.ipynb` and run every cell until you reach the Run Pipeline cell

 # Index
 - In `Literature` you can find research documents for referencing
-- In `LicensePlateProject` is the source code and the actual progress of the project
+- In `MainCode.ipynb` is the source code and the actual progress of the project, it is commented and the whole pipeline is in it, run every cell and try
+- In `LicensePlateProject.ipynb` and `LicensePlateProject_.ipynb` is everything in the source code that was tested there first (warning: You may need a lot of RAM to load these files)
-- In `Resources` you can find ready made models and codes
+- In `CommentedCode.ipynb`you can find commented explained code, it is the main code used
+- In `training_.ipynb`you can find the code used to unzip files quickly and to connect to Google Drive on a Colab Notebook and also to train models, the details of the trained models are all there

-# Definitions
+# General Definitions
 - `Train/Test` is a method to measure the accuracy of the model.
 - It is called `Train/Test` because the data is split into two sets: a `training set` and a `testing set`.
 - 80% for `training`, and 20% for `testing`.